DIRECTORS CHARITABLE FOUNDATION PRIVACY, DATA USE & COPYRIGHT STATEMENT

 To resolve any disputes.

-To comply with our regulatory requirements.
+To comply with regulatory requirements.

-To assess financial vulnerability.
+To assess financial need.

 To meet legal obligations to verify your identity.